pjsinco/elit-ornare/README.md

 * do we need adelle's font-weight: normal?
     * would our resources be better used on adelle black for pull quotes?

+* how would line-height: 1.5 look on the body?